20 Everyday Health Tips For Women

-Get an app or one of those little calorie counter books, which are actually easier to use and begin to check calorie counts of everything you eat, especially the decadent items.
+Get an app or one of those little calorie counter books, which are easier to use and begin to check calorie counts of everything you eat, especially the decadent items.

 Before long, it will become committed to memory and you will become an expert in calorie counts of many foods, which allows you to quickly assess your day’s intake so you can make the smartest choices you can.

 A key health skill is to check your plate.
 Every meal should include a healthy protein, healthy carbs, and healthy fat.
 What’s on your plate?

 Example of a healthy plate: chicken breast (protein), quinoa with fresh tomatoes, spinach, and onions or a fresh and colorful vegetable salad (healthy carbs), and ½ an avocado or extra virgin olive oil for the salad (healthy fat).

 Mastering the skill of reading and understanding food labels can save your waistline and your life.
 Read the labels of all foods you pick up from the shelf, as this will enable you to see what you are putting into your body.
 The “low fat” or “low-carb “ food labels in the market today will capture buyer’s attention but unfortunately, these claims are often misleading marketing ploy and tell you little about the nutrient value of the food is or more importantly its ingredients.

 This is one of the best reasons to eat whole food, there are no labels required because what you see is what you get, all-natural food made by nature, and not in a factory.